 Homeowners encouraged to reduce runoff, recycle nutrients into the soil

-Erie County, in partnership with the City of Buffalo, the Town of Wheatfield, and the Western New York Stormwater Coalition, is once again offering rain barrels and compost bins to encourage households to reduce their environmental footprint through water conservation and reducing fertilizer use.
+Erie County, in partnership with the City of Buffalo, the Town of Wheatfield and the Western NY Stormwater Coalition, is once again offering rain barrels and compost bins to encourage households to reduce their environmental footprint through water conservation and reducing fertilizer use.

-Home-composting is a simpler way to restore nutrients to soil.
+“Home composting is a simple way to restore nutrients to soil.
 The addition of compost enriches soil, stimulates plant growth, and reduces the need for chemical fertilizers.
-Composting yard trimmings and food scraps has the added benefit of keeping those wastes out of local landfills.
+Composting yard trimmings and food scraps has the added benefit of keeping those wastes out of our local landfills.”

-For additional details, visit www.eriecompostersale.ecwid.com.
+For more information, visit www.eriecompostersale.ecwid.com.
 Quantities are limited.
-Deadline to order is May 3.
+Deadline to order is May 8.